Grape Field Trials Summary

 Chenin Blanc, Cabernet Sauvignon and LeNoir wine grapes were also part of an experiment by Dr. Nightingale.
 The owner of the Texas vineyard where this trial occurred would not have been impressed with a yield increase if the chemistry of the fruit had been adversely affected.
 As it turned out, he got impressive yield increases (16, 62 and 68% respectively) and at the same time was able to keep the fruit qualities necessary for making good wine.

 Reports from wine, table, juice and raisin grape growers that are not involved in these trials confirm these results of increased yield, increased sugar, earlier ripening, increased size and overall improved quality.
-Many grape growers throughout the USA and many countries around the world are currently using Spray-N-Grow on their grape crops.
+Many grape growers throughout the USA and many countries around the world are currently using Spray-N-Grow Micronutrients on their grape crops.

 Read more